“Promises and pie-crust are made to be broken,” wrote the British satirist Jonathan Swift.

 Promises should not be treated like “piecrusts” which can be broken at every whim and wish.
 Instead, we need enduring commitments to those we love and civic friendship toward our fellow citizens.
 We need not only hold our elected politicians accountable in keeping their promises, but also one another.
 Ultimately, it is still up to us as Christians to show what it means to be a promise keeper in today’s society.

-Rev. Johan Tangelder (1936-2009) wrote for Reformed Perspective for 13 years.
+Rev. Johan Tangelder (1936-2009) wrote for Reformed Perspective for 13 years and many of his articles have been collected at Reformed Reflections.
 This first appeared in the April 2006 issue under the title “Are Promises Like Pie-Crusts?”